The following information can be found on this page:

 - Media Rights - Revenue received for radio, television, internet, digital and e-commerce rights, and the portion of conference distributions related to media rights, if applicable (Line 11).

-- NCAA Distributions - Revenues received from all NCAA distributions, including NCAA championships reimbursements and payments received from the NCAA for hosting a championship (Line 12).
+- NCAA Distributions - Revenues received from all NCAA distributions, including NCAA championships reimbursements and payments received from the NCAA for hosting a championship, excluding football (Line 12).
+Beginning in the 2025 Fiscal Year, the NCAA created subsections for Line 12 (Line 12A, 12B, and 12C), which are: Revenues received from the NCAA like revenue distributions and grants; NCAA tournament or championship hosting settlements and NCAA post-season expense reimbursements including travel.

 - Conference Distributions - All revenues received by conference distribution, excluding portions of distribution relating to media rights (Line 13).
-Beginning in 2018-2019, the NCAA itemized conference distributions for football bowl games in a new category (Line 13A), included in this total.
+Conference distributions of revenue generated by post-season play that is distributed to conference members for all sports, including the CFP, is also included here (Line 13A) Beginning in 2018-2019, the NCAA itemized conference distributions for the post-season football in a new category (Line 19), included in this total.

 - Bowl Revenues - All amounts received related to participation in a post-season football bowl game, including expense reimbursements and ticket sales (Line 19).
 Post-season football bowl revenues were collected by the NCAA as a separate line item beginning in 2015-2016.
-Prior to 2015-2016, post-season football bowl revenues were not reported on NCAA Financial Report Forms.
-(From NCAA Financial Reports).
+Prior to 2015-2016, post-season football bowl revenues were not reported on NCAA MFRS report forms.
+(From NCAA MFRS reports).

 CORPORATE SPONSORSHIP, ADVERTISING, LICENSING: